Hamster45105/DuckAddressSend/README.md

 * It looks nice :)

 ## Contributing 🙋‍♀️
-To help with code, feel free to 🍴 and create a pull request.
+To help with code, feel free to fork and create a pull request.

-Found a 🐛?
+Found a bug or issue?
 Open an issue with as much detail as possible.

 Just ❤️ the website?
 Give the repo a star!